atifsimsek/react-redux-thunk-todo-app/readme.md

 *It is application made in lesson redux of 	[patika.dev](https://www.patika.dev/tr)

-**Note: the backend may take some time to start initially, please wait a moment.**
+**Note: Backend may take some time to start initially, please wait a moment.**

 <hr>